thelastpickle/cassandra-reaper/README.md

 Cassandra Reaper is a centralized, stateful, and highly configurable tool for running Cassandra repairs for multi-site clusters.

-Cassandra Reaper is still in heavy development phase, although the first functional release has been already made.
-Current version supports basic Cassandra cluster repair in segmented manner with configurable intensity.
-There is also basic repair scheduling functionality available.
+Current version supports running Cassandra cluster repairs in segmented manner, with opportunistically running multiple parallel repairs at the same time on different nodes within the cluster.
+Basic repair scheduling functionality is also supported.

-Next steps in development will add functionality on maintaining repairs and schedules, improve the packaging and making installing easier, and also improve usability by introducing a simple web based GUI.

 Please see the [Issues](https://github.com/spotify/cassandra-reaper/issues) section for more information on planned development, and known issues.